 The right to permanent ownership of urban territories for public use.

-The right of working class communities of color, women, queer and transgender people to an economy that serves their interests
+The right of working class Black, Indigenous, and people of color, women, queer and trans people to an economy that serves or interests

 The right to sustainable and healthy neighborhoods & workplaces, healing, quality health care, and reparations for the legacy of toxic abuses such as brown fields, cancer clusters, and superfund sites.